UWinnipeg Fast Facts

 UWINNIPEG’S RECENT RHODES SCHOLARS

-UWinnipeg currently has six Canada Research Chairs:
+UWinnipeg currently has five Canada Research Chairs:

 - Canada Research Chair in Ecotoxicology – Dr. Charles Wong